Matteriel-Git/ReactFitnessApp/README.md

 React Fitness App -

-This is a React Fitness Exercise App with the functionality to choose exercise categories and specific muscle groups, browse more than one thousand exercises with practical examples, pagination, exercise details, pull related videos from youtube, display similar exercises, and much more.
+This is a React Fitness App with the functionality to choose exercise categories and specific muscle groups, browse more than one thousand exercises with practical examples, pagination, exercise details, pull related videos from youtube, display similar exercises, and much more.

 ## Features